cambridge-cares/TheWorldAvatar/Agents/ResultedConsumptionCalculationAgent/README.md

 Details about how to use the agent please see the [home page] of this agent

 ## Upper level instances instatiation
 If you started from an empty namespace, or have not instantiate upper level instances such as `country` or `assumption`, the result would not be able to be associated with them.
-Therefore it is required to run the [upper_level_ontology_update.py](./resultedconsumptioncalculationagent/upper_level_ontology_update.py), simply run this command in the poweshell terminal:
+Therefore it is required to run the [upper_level_ontology_update.py](./resultedconsumptioncalculationagent/upper_level_ontology_update.py), simply run this command in the powershell terminal:

 ```bash
 py ./resultedconsumptioncalculationagent/upper_level_ontology_update.py
 ```
 ## Prior derivation markup

 For the Agent to detect outdated information, a proper mark up of the relevant derivation inputs (i.e. *pure* inputs) is required.
 (Please note, that another pre-requisite for detecting derivation inputs is the registration of the agent in the KG, i.e. `REGISTER_AGENT=true` in the [docker compose file].)
-The [markup.py] example from the `pyderivationagent` package shall be used to mark up derivation inputs within the KG (for illustration purposes only), simply run this command in the poweshell terminal:
+The [markup.py] example from the `pyderivationagent` package shall be used to mark up derivation inputs within the KG (for illustration purposes only), simply run this command in the powershell terminal:
 ```bash
 py ./resultedconsumptioncalculationagent/markup.py
 ```